qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasterterrainanalysis.rst

 Aspect
 ------
 Calculates the aspect of the Digital Terrain Model in input.
-The final aspect raster layer contains values from 0 to 360 that express the slope direction: starting from North (0°) and continuing clockwise.
+The final aspect raster layer contains values from 0 to 360 that express the slope direction, starting from north (0°) and continuing clockwise.

 .. figure:: img/aspect.png
    :align: center
    :scale: 50%

    Aspect values

-The following picture shows the aspect layer reclassified with a color ramp:
+The following picture shows the aspect layer reclassified with a color
+ramp:

 .. figure:: img/aspect_2.png
    :align: center